devanshigit/pneumonia-detection/README.md

 ## 6. Results <a name="results"></a>

 The hybrid model demonstrated high classification performance in differentiating between normal and pneumonia-infected chest X-rays.
 Specific performance metrics (Accuracy, Precision, Recall, F1-Score, AUC) can be found in the Colab notebook and the project report.

+Click on the image video to view the working of the model in Gradio interface.

 [![Results](demo-thumbnail.png)](https://drive.google.com/file/d/1BNZs2zvqSXjgBuEeLOAWwUMJ8LY59M7D/view?usp=sharing)